CasimirKaPazi/balhukbar/Phonology.md

 ### Stress

-Stress is optional and may fall on the second mora of the word root, ignoring prefixes.
-It is realized with high pitch.
-In syllables with two morae this can be interpreted as rising, or falling tone.
+A foot contains three mora.
+Stress falls on the third mora.
+Foot are counted from the left.
+Primary stress falls onto the first foot.

 Examples:
-p̈aKAla     [t̼a'ka.la]
-p̈aTUp      [t̼a'tu.p]
-pal-huQpar [pal.ʔu'p.par]
+p̈akala     [t̼a.ka'la]
+p̈atup      [t̼a.tu'p]
+palhuqpar [pal'uk.paɾ]
+tenolotatakena [tɛ.nɔ'lɔ.ta.ta'kɛ.na]
+tuqcyqtena [tup'tɕɨk.tɛ'na]

-Monsylabic words are generally unstressed, while some carry an inherent high tone.
+One and two moraic words are unstressed, while some carry an inherent high tone.
 Those with high tone are marked in the lexicon in normal writing this is omitted.

 Examples:
 pāi [pai˦]
 vii [ɸii]
+nē  [nɛ˦]
 paq [pap]
 ńy  [ɲɨ]
-nē  [nɛ˦]

 <div id='Coda'/>